merce-fra/Reliable-VFL-in-5G-Core-NW-Arch/README.md

 # Reliable Vertical Federated Learning @ CN

 Our algorithm is built upon the [Flower Framework](https://flower.ai/), which currently only supports Horizontal Federated Learning (HFL), to demonstrate Vertical Federated Learning capabilities.
-We'll be using the [dashing factor v2 dataset](https://merce-gitlab.fr-merce.mee.com/gitlab/dashing_factory_2.0/dashing_factory_2.0_ns3) to train simple regression models to estimate the QoE of an AGV based on other available distributed features (check the data collection implementation at [dashing factor v2 dataset](https://merce-gitlab.fr-merce.mee.com/gitlab/dashing_factory_2.0/dashing_factory_2.0_ns3)).
+We'll be using the factory dash video dataset to train simple regression models to estimate the QoE of an AGV running a dash application in a factory based on other distributed NW measurements readings.
+The dataset can be found in the file "final_raw_dataset_refined_tested.csv".

 This version of the code does not support CUDA acceleration but runs efficiently on most CPU architectures.